Bo-Lennart/pp5-content-platform/README.md

 ## C.R.U.D

 - In terms of C.R.U.D, the app serves a full CRUD feature for posts for the users.
-They can create, read, update and delete their own posts.
+They can create, read, update, and delete their own posts.
-- When it comes to their own profile they can create their profile, edit profile image and change their password.
+- When it comes to their own profile, they can create their own profile, edit the profile image and change their password.
 They can see all their posts on their profile page and delete or edit these, from there!
-- Furthemore the user has access to the bookmark feature.
-This list is created for each user, they can read their bookmarks, the page is updated when new bookmarks are added/or deleted.
+- Furthemore, the user has access to the bookmark feature.
+This list is created for each user; they can read their bookmarks; the page is updated when new bookmarks are added/or deleted.

 ## Components
 1. AxiosDefault.js: To have a more efficient component to use when communicating with the back end API.